widok/widok/docs/chapters/08-bindings.md

 This chapter deals with third-party CSS frameworks for which Widok provides typed bindings.

 ## Bootstrap
 Bootstrap is a "framework for developing responsive, mobile first projects on the web."
 See the [project page](http://getbootstrap.com/) for more information.
+The bindings require Bootstrap v3.3.2.

 To use the bindings, it may be desirable to import its entire namespace: